Yulya163/route-editor/README.md

+## To implement dragging route points in the list, the [Frame Motion library](https://www.framer.com/motion/) is used.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).